sebw/AAP2-ServiceNow/README.md

 Click Submit

-Click the line
+Click the line connecting the two blocks (it turns blue when clicked)

-Delete the line (it turns blue) by pressing Delete on your keyboard
+Delete the line by pressing Delete on your keyboard

 Select the Core tab (upper right corner)